stratdev3/SimpleW/documentation/simplew/docs/addons/service-openid.md

 # OpenID

-The [`SimpleW.Service.OpenID`](https://www.nuget.org/packages/SimpleW.Service.OpenID) package provides an OpenID Connect (OIDC) authentication for the SimpleW web server.
+The [`SimpleW.Service.OpenID`](https://www.nuget.org/packages/SimpleW.Service.OpenID) package provides OpenID Connect (OIDC) authentication for the SimpleW web server.
 It is implemented as a SimpleW middleware.

 It allows SimpleW applications to authenticate users using external identity providers such as **Google, Apple, Azure AD**, or **Keycloak**, using the standard **Authorization Code flow**.